-It would’ve been easy for Joseph Smith to have mistakenly described armor the way he might have seen in the Bible.
+It would likely have been easy for Joseph Smith to mistakenly describe armor in the Book of Mormon the way he might have seen in the Bible.

 William J. Hamblin explains: